poelstra/ezwave/README.md

 control and configure your Z-Wave network, again as a standalone service.

+## Why

+I was using Domoticz with its embedded OpenZwave (C++) driver, but unsatisfied with its performance: very slow (sometimes around ten seconds) to respond to switch commands, very long initialization time (tens of seconds).
+No ability to just unplug and re-plug the Aeon labs Z-Stick (which is specifically made to be moved around to include new devices).

+Also, experimenting with the network was nearly impossible due to the domotica software (Domoticz in this case) taking full control of the Z-Wave driver.

+Thinking "How hard can it be?"
+I started digging in the (by then recently) published Z-Wave standards.
+Ok, hard, but not impossible :)

+It's always fun to learn something new, so I started coding a Z-Wave driver with the following goals in mind:

+-   Allow multiple programs to interface to the same Z-Wave controller, by running the main process as a daemon.
+-   Make Z-Wave command class functionality independent of a specific Z-Wave driver.
+-   Be auto-configuring and self-repairing by default where possible.

+This philosophy ensures that the system is robust in a distributed domotica system, encouraging the use of independent, task-oriented processes working together to build a larger system.

+It allows people to interact with Z-Wave devices on the network by directly sending/receiving Z-Wave command classes, even if that functionality is not directly provided by the current version of the software, or perhaps it's written in another language.

+Also, having the Z-Wave command class encoders/decoders separate allows them to be used to send command to/from other similar Z-Wave daemons (e.g. for use with a third party Z-Wave-to-IP gateway), and for creating diagnostic tooling (e.g. packet decoding in a web app).

 ## Status

 It's in a very early stadium right now, but it's already used to